 While Europe Countries are 44 in number, not all of them are part of the European Union (EU).
 The European Union is a political and economic union of 27 European countries that share common policies, including free trade and free movement of people.
 The EU has played a significant role in uniting Europe after World War II and promoting peace, economic stability, and social welfare.

-Different countries have different Currencies in Europe some follow the common Euro, while others have their own independent national currency.
+Different countries have different currencies in Europe; some follow the common Euro, while others have their own independent national currency.

 As of today, the EU member states include countries like France, Germany, Spain, Italy, and Poland.
 However, the United Kingdom officially left the EU in 2020 after a referendum known as Brexit.